Department of Health and Social Care

 - Social Work Team (Disabilities)

-- Social Work Team (Older people and Mental Health)
+- Social Work Team (Older people Hospital and Community Teams)

 - Respite from caring – see the Carer support section on this website for more details

 The Treasury Department includes Social Security.?
 Benefits and other services of interest here include; Attendance Allowance, Disability Living Allowance, Carers Allowance, Blue Badge Scheme, glasses under the Voucher Scheme, Industrial Injuries Disablement Benefit, War Disablement Pension, All Work Test.